saapless/fullstack-monorepo-starter/README.md

 - [Saapless](https://www.saapless.com) - Learn more about the Saapless platform and its offerings.
 - [Turborepo Documentation](https://turbo.build/repo/docs) - Comprehensive guide on using Turborepo for managing tasks in monorepos.
-- [Serverless Framework Documentation](https://www.serverless.com/framework/docs) - Official docs on how to build and deploy serverless applications.
 - [Next.js Documentation](https://nextjs.org/docs) - Everything you need to know to build modern web applications using Next.js.
 - [Playwright Documentation](https://playwright.dev/docs/intro) - Explore how to write reliable end-to-end tests using Playwright.
 - [Jest Documentation](https://jestjs.io/docs/getting-started) - A guide to writing unit tests with Jest.